Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

 $\mathbb{E}$ denotes the average taken over the 100 random samples.
-Results are presented in Fig.~\ref{fig:nosymb_stab_stats}.
+Results are presented in \revone{Tab}.~\ref{fig:nosymb_stab_stats}.
 By considering the numerical chemical Jacobian as the ground truth, it can be observed that the constant QSS and zero QSS approximations lead to similar error levels.
-Considering how aggressive is the approximation employed, the errors observed are relatively low.
-Note that the error increases with the number of QSS species which suggests that both approximations may be appropriate for mechanisms with a small $N_{NQSS}/N_{QSS}$ ratio.
-Figure~\ref{fig:nosymb_stab} shows the results of the same experiment as reported in Fig.~\ref{fig:stab} and is only presented for the 35-18-N-\ce{C12H26} mechanism.
-Even though both AJ errors are small (about 15\% relative error), the ODE integration performed with both AJ exhibit more stability issues than that using the numerical chemical Jacobian.
-The average error in the temperature predicted at every timestep is also higher for timesteps greater than $10^{-6}s$.
-However, the errors quickly drop as the timestep reduces.
-Overall simplified constructions of the chemical Jacobian seem to be appropriate only if small timesteps and low tolerances are being used.
+Errors observed are relatively low, considering how aggressive the approximation employed is.
+Note that the error increases with the number of QSS species, which suggests that both approximations may be appropriate for mechanisms with a small $N_{\rm NQSS}/N_{\rm QSS}$ ratio.